What’s The Difference Between Dry Food and Raw Food?

-Peanut & soy bean hulls: this is considered a valid food source?????
+Peanut & soybean hulls: this is considered a valid food source?????

 Vegetable oil: usually a waste product of other industries, already heat treated several times.
 Rancidity or harmful chemical alteration is not considered an issue.

 So again, I ask, why would you consider feeding this to your pet?
-No matter WHO approved it!
+No matter WHO-approved it!

 A Guessing Game

 AAFCO publically states that it has “insufficient data to recommend minimum and maximum levels for the following minerals: calcium, iron, magnesium, zinc, manganese, selenium.”
 Dr. B informed us that he feels they make numerous assumptions about food quality, especially when it comes to digestibility.
-He asks how anyone, especially veterinarians, put any faith into this?
+Dr. B asks how anyone, especially veterinarians, put any faith into this?

 Raw Foods Support Long Term Health Without AAFCO’s Approval

 A diet of whole, raw foods is not hard to do nor should it be confusing.
 It should be simple.
 Real food supports homeostasis.
 In nature, if an animal behaves or looks a certain way, it ALWAYS has a purpose.
-If food contains a particular configuration of nutrients, it is for a reason.
+If the food contains a particular configuration of nutrients, it is for a reason.
 Nature does not waste energy on useless systems.
 We must look to the ancestral diet of the dog and cat to make our decisions.
-A wolf does not read the AAFCO manual and then decide what he should be eating.
+A wolf does not read the AAFCO manual and then decides what he should be eating.
 Neither does a wild cat.
 They are driven to eat what they genetically programmed to eat.
-Looking at canine and feline diets in this way is REAL science based on the same principles as Darwin’s Theory of Evolution, molecular biology and the sequencing of the genome.
+Looking at canine and feline diets in this way is REAL science based on the same principles as Darwin’s Theory of Evolution, molecular biology, and the sequencing of the genome.

 It’s Up to You

 Your pet is YOUR responsibility and you are the only one with the power to choose what you feed them.
 I hope that after reading this, you will peruse through our blog and learn more about the many benefits of feeding your pet a whole, raw food diet.
-For free nutritional advice, email me at [email protected]